ansyun/dpdk-ans/README.md

  - UDP
  - Socket layer
  - Netdp socket lib for application, zero copy between netdp and application.
+ - Packets ZERO copy between application and NETDP.
+ - No lock in UDP stack and socket layer.
+ - Running on multiple cores.
  -
 Next Planning
 - Porting TCP from FreeBSD to netdp